samiranrl/Scilab-Toolbox/README.md

 *Execute the builder by typing "exec builder.sce" *Execute the loader by typing "exec loader.sce"
 *Use the software as per your requirements

-NOTE:
-The functions added by me will be in the sci_gateway/cpp only The builder_gateway_cpp.sce file is changed accordingly